fogfish/aws-cdk-pure/README.md

 The library is an extension to AWS CDK which is inspired by [Composable Cloud Components with AWS CDK](https://i.am.fog.fish/2019/07/28/composable-cloud-components-with-aws-cdk.html) and [Purely Functional Cloud Components with AWS CDK](https://i.am.fog.fish/2019/08/23/purely-functional-cloud-with-aws-cdk.html).

+You've might head about [Punchcard](https://github.com/sam-goodwin/punchcard)
+> Punchcard adds to the vision by unifying infrastructure code with runtime code, meaning you can both declare resources and implement logic within one node.js application.

+We are not looking for unification of infrastructure and business logic code with this pure functional extension to AWS CDK.
+You are free to choose any runtime for your lambda function.
+It just shifts IaaC development paradigm from category of classes to category of pure functions.

 ## Getting started

 The latest version of the bot is available at its `master` branch.
 All development, including new features and bug fixes, take place on the `master` branch using forking and pull requests as described in contribution guidelines.
 The latest package release is available at npm